ouuan/popeye-evaluation/README.md

 ## Test Case Organization

 -   Each test case should be organized in a directory in `tests` that can be built with `make main.a`.
-Alternatively, the Makefile may provide rule to make target `main.a.bc` directly.

 -   Use `$(CC)` and `$(CXX)` instead of `gcc` and `g++` in the Makefile.